Find Affordable College Courses

 Stony Brook, NY

-Stony Brook University came in at #6 in this year’s edition of the Most Popular Journalism Master’s Degree Schools in New York ranking.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public school with a fairly large student population.
+With a ranking of #6, Stony Brook University did quite well on this year’s most popular schools for journalism students working on their master’s degree.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public college with a very large student population.

 Best Journalism Colleges in the Middle Atlantic Region

-Explore all the Most Popular Journalism Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Most Popular Journalism Colleges in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded